A CURATED GUIDE TO SYMI ISLAND, GREECE

 ADDITIONAL RECOMMENDATIONS FOR ACCOMMODATION IN SYMI

-While researching accommodation options, I was also quite impressed by The Old Markets, located in town, and Emporio, close to one of the beaches.
+While researching accommodation options, I was also quite impressed by The Old Markets, located in town, and Selene, close to Emporios beach.
 At slightly higher price points than hotel Aliki, they still provide good value for their understated luxurious atmosphere and facilities.

-For a perfect evening, head towards the promenade on the side of the port and start with coctails at Tsati bar; this could be one of the best cocktail bars I have ever been to.
+To start the evening, head towards the promenade on the side of the port and start with coctails at Tsati cocktail bar; this could be one of the best cocktail bars I have ever been to.
 Obviously, there is no comparison with the mega famous ones in London or other capital cities.
 However, it is the perfect place to sit back, gaze at the crystal clear water next to you and the beautiful buildings across the road while sipping super tasty cocktails.
-After sunset, walk towards La Vaporetta, situated next to hotel Aliki on the water’s edge, and enjoy fresh, scrumptious food in a beautiful location.

-For a more upbeat evening, head over to Manos’ fish restaurant towards the end of the promenade on the side of the port.
-Manos’ restaurant is not only famous for the seafood.
-It is infamous as a breaking plates kind of a venue.
-Many international celebrities have been spotted engaging in this old school type of entertainment… I am not the one to gossip, so go ahead, google it!
+For the potential of a more fun / chaotic experience, head over to Manos fish restaurant towards the end of the promenade on the side of the port.
+Manos leans more towards a lively, almost theatrical take on the Greek taverna -with music, dancing and, on some evenings, the familiar ritual of plate smashing.
+Many international celebrities have been spotted engaging in this old school type of entertainment… I am not one to gossip, so go ahead, google it!

 FUN FACT -BREAKING PLATES IN GREEK NIGHT CLUBS